 Loose Gas Cap

 Your gas cap clicks for a reason, and that reason is to let you know that you have tightened correctly.
 Leaving the cap loose will cause fuel vapors to leak and that leads to poor fuel economy.
 Tighten your cap until it clicks 3 times (unless the cap specifies otherwise) and occasionally check the gasket and plastic housing for cracks.
+If you have a newer car that doesn’t use a gas cap (like a Ford), make sure the filler flap is not stuck open or held open by debris.

 Commonly referred to as an O2 sensor, this is one the most common trouble codes for any engine.
 The problem here is that oxygen sensors can go bad or they are simply doing their job and reading an out of range signal.
 When this code is present, your engine’s fuel economy can be reduced by as much as 40 percent, so this is a big one.

 Loose or cracked hoses cause vacuum leaks, which can turn an otherwise healthy EFI system into a finicky mess that can be hard to start, idle rough, or hesitate on acceleration.
 All of these mean less fuel economy and performance.
+It can also affect the efficiency of your emissions system.

 Mass Air Flow

 Most EFI (Electronic Fuel Injection) engines use a mass air flow (MAF) sensor to measure the amount of air entering the system, so that the computer can supply the correct amount of fuel.
 Sometimes the MAF sensor gets clogged with dirt and oil, throwing off its performance, but they also fail.
 Incorrect MAF readings can send your car into limp mode, drastically reducing fuel economy and performance.
+Sometimes a good cleaning can put things right again, but replacement is usually not difficult when necessary.

 When that little light of doom pops up, don’t panic just yet, there are plenty of less dramatic reasons for its existence.
 Just don’t ignore for weeks on end, as a simple problem can lead to more serious problems if ignored, not to mention significant losses in fuel economy and performance.